rjohnsen/kringlecon-2022/docs/objectives/BurningRing/buy_a_hat.md

 ## Pre-approve 10 KC transaction

-Walk over to the teller machine
+Following the instructions from aboce, walk over to the teller machine:

 ![Teller machine](/img/burning-ring/teller-machine.png)